 June, October, February – Smaller Half Terms

-To book your child/ren onto one of our half term clubs, you will not receive a Holiday Activities voucher from your school, and you will need to book on through our webpage, which will go live a few of weeks ahead of the half term programme.
+To book your child/ren onto one of our half term clubs, you will not receive a Holiday Activities voucher from your school, and you will need to head over to our webpage to see what clubs are available, which will go live a few of weeks ahead of the half term programme.